Sisky/sdk/bindings/doc/python/sphinx/source/gettingstarted.rst

 API object
 ^^^^^^^^

-To login and access MEGA services it is necessary to instantatiate an MegaApiPython object first.
-After the proper API object is created, it can then be used to login and access other MEGA services.
+To login and access MEGA services it is necessary to instantatiate a MegaApiPython object first.
+After the proper API object is created, it can then be used to login into user account and access other MEGA services.
 In order to create MegaApiPython object it is necessary to specify an APP_KEY, processor, base and user_agent parameters.

 .. code:: python